fauust/ansible-role-mariadb/README.md

 [`templates/my.cnf.j2`](./templates/my.cnf.j2) file.

-By default, some common and standard options are deployed based on MariaDB Foundation package and it should be easy to change all of them (see [`my.cnf`](./my.cnf)).
+By default, some common and standard options are deployed based on MariaDB Foundation package and it should be easy to change them all (see [`my.cnf`](./my.cnf)).

 #### Basic settings